 One paper with questions that are based on 3 passages of text.
 Students get 1 hour to answer the questions on the paper.

-KS2 English Grammar, Punctuation and Spelling: KS2 Maths: When are the KS1 SATs 2022?
+KS2 English Grammar, Punctuation and Spelling: KS2 Maths: Results

 A detailed breakdown of the school’s latest Key Stage 2 results can be found here